tw-space/lockpage-full-stack-starter/README.md

 Here are the steps:

-1. Rename `cdk/my-app-cdk/.env/RENAME_TO.secrets.js` to `.secrets.js`
+1. Run `yarn cdk:precheck` or manually rename `RENAME_TO.secrets.js` to `.secrets.js` in `cdk/my-app-cdk/.env/`
-2. Commit & push your new project to a GitHub repo
+2. Commit & push your new full project directory to a GitHub repo
 3. Ensure the following are prepared for AWS (see [Appendix: Preparing the AWS Prerequisites](#appendix-preparing-the-aws-prerequisites) for a detailed walkthrough):
     1. An **AWS account** created
     2. **AWS CLI** configured